IsiraUdaththa/Roobet-Crash-Analysis/.ipynb_checkpoints/README-checkpoint.md

 ### **Future Directions: Simulations and Data Analysis**

 To further validate these strategies, one can implement simulations using Python.
 By running thousands of iterations, one can analyze the performance, identify patterns, and gain insights into the long-term viability of each strategy.
-Visualization tools like Matplotlib can be employed to present data trends through plots and graphs.
+Visualization tools like matplotlib can be employed to present data trends through plots and graphs.

 ### **Final Thoughts: A Calculated Gamble**